An extremely perceptive young man once asked what we are looking for when we hire. It was such a great question, that I penned the response below.

 3) Can this person draw?
-(This is not a deal breaker, but it’s a great skill to have developed!)
+(Not a deal breaker, but it’s a great skill to have developed!)

-4) How well do they know Indesign, Illustrator and Photoshop?
-(What other softwares do they know well?)
+4) How well do they know InDesign, Illustrator and Photoshop?
+(What other software do they know well?)

-5) How’s this person’s thinking and creativity?
+5) How are this person’s thinking skills and creativity?
 Have I seen these concepts before?

-1) How’s the person’s use of the English language?
+1) How is their use of the English language?
 It must be excellent.
-We are working with the written word and subtle nuances of the language all day long.
-Even understanding things like clichés and cultural references is important.
+We work with the written word and subtle nuances of the language all day long.
+Even understanding clichés and cultural references are important.

 4) Can they write a clear, concise email message?
-I don’t have time to proofread employee communications (unless it is something touchy…in which case we all review it).
-I need to know that they are representing the company professionally with every communication.
+I don’t have time to proofread employee communications (unless it is something very touchy…in which case we all review it).
+I need to know that they are representing the company professionally in every communication.